thoughtspot/thoughtspot.github.io/_admin/setup/sync-users-and-groups-from-ldap.md

         </tr>
 		<tr>
 	      <td><code>--purge</code></td>
-	      <td>Purges any users that exist in ThoughtSpot, but not in AD.</td>
+	      <td>Purges any users that exist in ThoughtSpot, but not in AD or OpenLDAP.</td>
         </tr>
 		<tr>
 	      <td><code>--basedn</code></td>